uniwebcms/framework/docs/terminology.md

 ### Project

-**In Uniweb:** The entire Uniweb codebase including all sites and Foundations, managed as npm/yarn/pnpm workspaces.
-A project can contain multiple independent workspaces (sites and Foundations), or just one.
+**In Uniweb:** A repository with one or many sites and/or Foundations, each managed as an npm/yarn/pnpm workspace.

 **Different from:** Single-app projects in traditional frameworks.
 Uniweb projects are designed to manage multiple related but independent workspaces.